 The risk adjustment for non-financial risk represents the compensation that the Company requires for bearing uncertainty in the amount and timing of insurance contract cash flows due to non-financial risk.
-The Company estimates the probability distribution of each non-financial risk and applies a diversification matrix to derive the confidence level of the risk adjustment.
-The Company has a target confidence level between the 85th to 90th percentile.
-Risk adjustment is calculated by applying a margin to the non-financial assumptions.
+Non-financial risks are insurance risks such as life mortality, annuity mortality and morbidity, and other non-financial risks such as expense and lapse.
+The risk adjustment is calculated by applying a margin to non-financial assumptions and discounting the resulting margin cash flows at the same discount rates as the best estimate cash flows.
+The margins applied reflect diversification benefits across all non-financial risks in Lifeco.